pm2-hive/pm2-hive.github.io/docs/features/quick-start.md

 $ pm2 start process.yml
 ```

-Read more about application declaration [here](/docs/usage/application-declaration/)
+Read more about application declaration [here](/docs/usage/application-declaration/).

 ## Setup startup script

 Restarting PM2 with the processes you manage on server boot/reboot is critical.
-To solve this just run this command to generate an active startup script:
+To solve this, just run this command to generate an active startup script:

 ```bash
 $ pm2 startup